imranhasan22/handbook_imran/java.md

 2. parameterized constructor

 ## Default Constructor
 A default constructor is automatically provided by the java compiler if no constructors are explicitly defined in a class.
-It initializes object fields with default value(null, 0).
+It initializes object fields with default value(null, 0).It has the same access modifier as the class.
 ## Parameterized Constructor
 A parameterized constructor accepts parameters, allowing you to initialize the objects fields with specific values at the time of creation.